-Budapest Airport is also working with the National Tourism authorities to establish a selection process and objective criteria for making a marketing fund available for certain markets and new destinations.
+Budapest Airport is also working with the National Tourism authorities to establish possibilities of promoting new services in the foreign markets.

 Hungary is the most frequented country of the CEE region.
 Because of its excellent situation and progressive, developed infrastructure, it is the most easily accessible area in the region.

 Budapest Airport is located along the M0 Motorway.
 This circular connects the airport with every other motorway (M1, M3, M5, and M6).
 In addition to having direct access to a first class road network, bringing seven immediate neighbouring countries (e.g. Slovakia, the Ukraine, Serbia, Romania and Croatia) to within easy reach, Budapest also has access to a further 20 European markets within 1000km.

 Budapest Airport is the most significant airport of Central and Eastern Europe: no other international airport can be found within 1,000 km east of Budapest.
 The catchment area of Budapest Airport goes beyond the boundaries of Hungary and reaches many cities in Slovakia, Romania, the Ukraine and even the eastern corner of the Czech Republic.

 Budapest Airport is in the very heart of Central and Eastern Europe with the catchment area of: